mihail-8480/mhserv/README.md

 ## Making your own handler

-Create a new dynamic library that uses `libmh.so` and declares a function that looks like this:
+Create a new dynamic library / module that uses `libmh.so` and declares a function that looks like this:

 ```c
 #include <mh_http_handler.h>